keystonejs/keystone/docs/api/create-list.md

 });
 ```

-_Note_: This will override labels in the AdminUI but will not change graphQL queries.
+> **Note:** This will override labels in the AdminUI but will not change graphQL queries.
 For queries and mutations see: `itemQueryName` and `listQueryName`.

 ### `plural`